outdreamer/build-a-cure/docs/ml/python_study_guide.md

 				result = sum(data)

 	- whats are some similarities/differences between python and java
-		- Java supports OOP, is compiled and statically typed and platform-independent
+		- Java supports OOP, is compiled into bytecode and interpreted at runtime by the JVM, and statically typed and platform-independent
-			- java is compiled into bytecode and run on the Java Virtual Machine (JVM), offering better performance
+			- java is compiled into bytecode, then translated by the JVM into machine code and run on the Java Virtual Machine (JVM), offering better performance
+			- JIT compilers identify frequently run code which they compile into machine code at runtime which is then cached and reused, compiling byte code into machine code like the JVM
+			- the compilation step ensures portability, where the interpretation and JIT compilation ensure runtime performance
 		- python supports OOP/functional/procedural programming, is interpreted and dynamically typed
 			- python is compiled into bytecode which is then executed by the python virtual machine and interpreted at runtime
 			- python is slower than java since it uses an interpreter, is executed line-by-line, and determines data type at run time

 	- whats the difference between an interface and an abstraction
 		- an abstract class is a blueprint for other classes, implemented with the abc module, which can have abstract methods without implementations and concrete methods with implementations, and cant be instantiated directly, where subclasses have to implement all abstract methods
 		- an interface defines a set of methods that a class has to implement, typically interfaces are implemented with abstract classes having only abstract methods, which is useful for ensuring that behaviors are implemented without specifying how they should be implemented, and doesnt allow any implementations in the interface